aws-samples/amazon-lookout-for-metrics-samples/README.md

 Clicking the open link will take a few seconds to redirect you to the Jupyter system but once there you should see a collection of files on your left.

 To get started navigate to the first notebook you should see a folder `getting_started` in the file browser to your left, open that folder and proceed to `1.PrereqSetupPackages.ipynb` this will setup the rest of the things needed to interact with Amazon Lookout for Metrics within your SageMaker Environment.

+*Note* If you are not familiar with Jupyter Notebooks, watch this YouTube video for a quick introduction to some basics: https://www.youtube.com/watch?v=jZ952vChhuI

 ## Getting Started